 As noted earlier, it is not advisable to use the root user to log in for normal use.
-New users and groups can be created by choosing.
+New users and groups can be created by choosing

 Administration > Users, Roles & AAA as shown in preceeding figures.
 It would help to chalk out what are the various levels at which you want to distribute the users, and to create those roles first.
 It doesn't really matter whether you create users or groups first.
-New users can be easily added by going to Administration > Users, Roles & AAA > Users > Add Users (from the drop-down above).
+New users can be easily added by going to Administration > Users, Roles & AAA > Users > Add Users (from the drop-down on the right).
 Once you get into the add user workflow, fill in the username, password, and local authorization for this user as shown in the figure below.

-A virtual domain can also be assigned to the users when you define their roles by selecting the virtual domain on the left side and moving it to the right side as shown in image above.
+A virtual domain can also be assigned to the users when you define their roles by selecting the virtual domain on the left side and moving it to the right side as shown in image below.

 Creating User Groups

 User groups are synonymous with roles.
 All the roles except User Defined # are preconfigured.
 User-defined groups can be modified by going to Administration > Users, Roles & AAA > User Groups > User Defined #.
 Other groups and roles cannot be modified, but you can add users to them, see the audit trail, and even export the TACACS+/RADIUS command sets by clicking the task list.
-User-defined roles can be modified by clicking the User Defined # link in the figure below (left).
-Once clicked, all the knobs on the user access controls are exposed as shown in the figure below (left).
+User-defined roles can be modified by clicking the User Defined # link in the figure above (left).
+Once clicked, all the knobs on the user access controls are exposed as shown in the figure above (below).
 You can select the whole category, for example, Network Configuration, or a few of the options within that category to customize the role.
 Once the group/role is created, multiple users can then be assigned to that group.